muratk5n/thirdwave/en/README.md

 ---

-Some fall in natgas prices.. ok..
+Some fall in natgas prices.. still very high

 [[-]](2019/05/stats#natgas)